singhmo153/DREAMS/README.md

 Note:
 1) For MARLIN, if the number of segments is less than 10 then add zero padding to make the total number of segments equal to 10.
-If number od segments is greater than 10 trim the excess segments to retain only the first 10.
+If number of segments is greater than 10 then trim the excess segments to retain only the first 10.
 2) Stack all the videos' features into one npy file.